homewardgamer/Covid-Vaccine-Dashboard/README.md

 # WebD-Selection
 ## Visit [here](https://corona-vaccine-dashboard.herokuapp.com/)
-### This website was build using express and implemented using nodeJS
+### This website was build using express backed by a mongoDB database

 # How to run it locally?
 ### Clone the Repo